Vicomtech/DMD-Driver-Monitoring-Dataset/exploreMaterial-tool/README.md

 # Dataset Explorer Tool (DEx)
-The DMD annotations come in [Video Content Description (VCD)](https://vcd.vicomtech.org/) format, which is compatible with the ASAM OpenLABEL annotation standard.
+The DMD annotations come in [OpenLABEL](https://www.asam.net/standards/detail/openlabel/) format [link vicomtech](https://vcd.vicomtech.org/), which is compatible with the ASAM OpenLABEL annotation standard.
 This language is defined with JSON schemas and supports different types of annotations, being ideal for describing any kind of scenes.
-The DMD has spatial and temporal annotations (e.g. Bounding boxes and time intervals), also context and static annotations (e.g. Driver’s and environmental info); with VCD, it is possible to have all these annotations in one file.
-VCD is also an API, you can use the library to create and update VCD files.
+The DMD has spatial and temporal annotations (e.g. Bounding boxes and time intervals), also context and static annotations (e.g. Driver’s and environmental info); with OpenLABEL, it is possible to have all these annotations in one file.
+VCD is also an API, you can use the library to create and update OpenLABEL files.

-We have developed DEx tool to help access those annotations in the VCD easily.
-The main functionality of DEx at the moment is to access the VCD’s, read annotations and prepare DMD material for training.
+We have developed DEx tool to help access those annotations in the OpenLABEL easily.
+The main functionality of DEx at the moment is to access the OpenLABEL’s, read annotations and prepare DMD material for training.

 ## Content
 - [Dataset Explorer Tool (DEx)](#dataset-explorer-tool-dex)